iamawatermelo/wakapi-anyide/README.md

 - Install `wakapi-anyide` with your favourite Python package manager (try `pipx install wakapi-anyide[color]` to install with colour support!)

-- Run `wakapi-anyide setup` and follow the instructions.
+- Run `wakapi-anyide setup` and follow the instructions. **If you aren't sure, just hit enter for sensible defaults.**
   The **included paths** are the paths that wakapi-anyide will watch for changes.
   The **excluded paths** are the paths that wakapi-anyide will ignore.
   You should put things like generated/compiled code or packages there (ie `*.o`, `/node_modules`).